davidpeach/lupo/README.md

 ## Dependancies
 - [Pandoc](https://pandoc.org/installing.html) is **required** for convert markdown files into html.
 This is quite a hefty requirement along with its own dependancies, I am looking for alternatives.

+## Usage

+Examples are for Linux-based systems, but can be altered for Mac / Windows based ones.

-## Usage example - creating your first page
+## Creating your first page
 1. Install `lupo` as per the directions above.
-2. mkdir my-website && cd my-website
+2. run `mkdir my-website && cd my-website`.
 3. Run `lupo init`.
-4. Go into your `src` directory and create a file called `index.md`
+4. Create a file in your `src` directory called `index.md`.
-5. Add the following content:
+5. Add the following content to it:
 ```markdown
 ---
 title: My Website